Antonia Juhasz: Writing

-Books

 Juhasz is the author of three books.
 She wrote The Bush Agenda: Invading the World One Economy at a Time in 2006.
 The Georgia Straight of Canada said it was "One of the crispest, most insightful books yet to expose the Bush regime."

 Juhasz's The Tyranny of Oil: the World's Most Powerful Industry and What We Must Do To Stop It (HarperCollins 2008) received the 2009 San Francisco Library Laureate Award.
 USA Today wrote, Juhasz "reminds us that those who don't learn the lessons of history are fated to repeat its mistakes."
 Kirkus Reviews finds it a "timely, blistering critique... white-hot...
 Explosive fuel for the raging debate on oil prices."

 Her 2011 book, Black Tide: the Devastating Impact of the Gulf Oil Spill examined the human impact of the Deepwater Horizon oil spill.
 It was praised by Ms. magazine, which called it "masterfully reported," and by Mother Jones magazine, which said the writing was "both engaging and informative."

-Book chapters

-Juhasz wrote the essay, "Oil and Water," for the book, Unfathomable City: A New Orleans Atlas, Rebecca Solnit and Rebecca Snedeker, editors (University of California Press, November 2013).

-Juhasz wrote the essay, "Roasted Corn Broth with Chunky Pea Guacamole," in the book, Ingredients for Peace: Cooking with Global Peacemakers, Nobel Peace Prize Laureate Jody Williams and Emily Goose, editors (Lulu.com Publishers, February 2010).

-Juhasz wrote Chapter 12 "Global Uprising: The Web of Resistance," in the book, A Game As Old As Empire: The Secret World of Economic Hit Men and the Web of Global Corruption, Steven Hiatt, editor (Berrett-Koehler Publishers, February 2007).

-Juhasz wrote the essay, "Global Water Wars," in the book, Paradigm Wars: Indigenous Peoples' Resistance to Globalization, Jerry Mander and Victoria Tauli-Corpuz, editors (Sierra Club Books, 2006).

-Juhasz is a contributing author to the book Alternatives to Economic Globalization: A Better World is Possible, Jerry Mander and John Cavanagh, editors (Berrett-Koehler Publishers, October 2004).

-Reports

 Juhasz is the lead author and editor of The True Cost of Chevron: An Alternative Annual Report, for which she received a 2010 Project Censored Award.